 * The money will benefit the school

-* We are students of the school - we know it and its students well
+* We are students of the school, so we know it and our target audience

 * We are a small group, and therefore effective